Our Summer Team

 Donovan is certified in CPR and First Aid.

-Giovanna Zavala (any pronouns)
+• Giovanna Zavala (any pronouns)

 Teacher & Floating Park Support

-Giovanna was born and raised in sunny San Diego, California, where her childhood was shaped by a love for the outdoors—camping and backpacking along the coast, through the desert, and deep into the Sierra Nevada Mountains.
+Giovanna was born and raised in sunny San Diego, California, where her childhood was shaped by a love for the outdoors—camping and backpacking along the coast, in the desert, and deep into the Sierra Nevada Mountains.
 When she’s not out adventuring, she enjoys expressing her creativity through writing, photography, and filmmaking.

-Jade Lichtenstein
+• Jade Lichtenstein (she/her)

 Teacher